 Mello!
 I am Bette Jane!
 I love to write, read, explore, garden, bake, culinarily experiment, photograph, draw.
 I am a careful-meat-eater-in-search-of-a-word-identity-that-will-probably-end-in-arian, thinker, oldest sister, hungry gnome.
 But to be more elaborate:

 Joyful exercise is my dig.
 Mostly because it could refer to anything but probably not sweating it out in a gym.

 I think food should mean more and less.
 What?
 My posts try to explain.
 Ultimately, I love food and its cultures.

 ‘Doodle’ is a significant word-replacer in my vocabulary.

 Avocado is a fruit.
 I could marry avocado.

-I could also marry John Krasinski, Matt Damon, bell hooks, Andrea Smith, half-Foucault, Lena Dunham, Toni Morrison, Carl Jung, Garry Winogrand, Jean Mohr…we’ll see who proposes first.
+I could also marry Jennifer Lawrence (believe it), bell hooks, Andrea Smith, half-Foucault, Lena Dunham, Toni Morrison, Christopher from the ferry, Carl Jung, Edna St. Vincent Millay (conditionally), Garry Winogrand, Jean Mohr…we’ll see who proposes first.

 I am grateful for sharing these rants with you.

 And I like the word ‘always’!
 Doodle always.
 Always doodle.
 Always doodle trees.

 A few wonderful, loyal, ridiculous friends have been my family.
 I’ve had them forever, like pocket lint in favorite jeans.
 It’s easy to forget, but they really make your pants soft.